sucho-archiving/sucho-archiving.github.io/workflow.md

 title: Workflow
 ---

-How we've organized things (last updated end-of-day March 2nd).
+How we've organized things (last updated March 15th).

+## Sending links to SUCHO

+You don't have to fill out the volunteer form to help SUCHO archive Ukrainian cultural heritage websites!
+Anyone [can submit a link](https://docs.google.com/forms/d/e/1FAIpQLSffa64-l6qXqEumAcf38OEOrTFeYZEmF531PNv9ZgzNFbcgxQ/viewform) via our webform, and volunteers will make sure it's not a duplicate, and then send it into our archiving workflow.

 ## Acquiring and capturing links